 White ink is a supply that’s not super beginner-friendly.
 It can be really tough to figure out the proper viscosity for it!
 The photo on the left shows my first try with white ink.
 I had a pretty difficult time achieving stroke contrast.
 That becomes especially apparent when you compare the calligraphy to the photo on the right, which features sumptuous downstrokes and delicate upstrokes.

 When I started learning calligraphy in 2012, there weren’t a lot of learning resources around to jumpstart my success.
-Now, a calligraphy beginner will find countless information, online courses, and worksheets at their fingertips!
+Now, a calligraphy beginner will find countless informational articles, online courses, and worksheets at their fingertips!
 That means today’s beginner will make quicker progress than I did.
 The disadvantage you’re working with as a calligraphy beginner in 2021, however, is the vast amount of gorgeous calligraphy photos that are available to see online.
 (There weren’t a whole lot of those when I first started to learn.)
 It’s difficult not to get discouraged when you see the beautiful things that others are making!
 That’s when it’s important to remind yourself that everyone starts somewhere, and you’re on your own journey.
 Keep on creating the things you love, and you’ll inevitably develop that professional and polished look!

 Write on,